-OCCUPATIONAL THERAPY HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible occupational therapist if
+MENTAL HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible mental health worker if:

-- (a) either: - i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible occupational therapist by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and practitioner mentioned in paragraph (b):
+- (a) either: - i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible mental health worker by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - 81325 (f) after the service, the eligible mental health worker gives a written report to the referring medical practitioner mentioned in paragraph (b):